Bjornsrud/sat-tracker/README.md

 # sat-tracker
-Spring Boot Web App for Realtime Tracking of Satelites
+Spring Boot Web App for Real-time Tracking of Satellites